-Whichever plan you’re on, be sure to pick options that work best for your business strategy.
+These options are available to you to help you find the options that work best for your business strategy.
 Looking to send a follow up email on someone’s birthday?
 Grab that information while they’re spending time on your site.
-There’s lots of ways to use information to add a special touch to your communications with customers.

-Answer: YES!
-It is important to keep in mind that whichever form fields you select will be displayed on your campaign.
-However, if you disable the form altogether, you can still display information to your customers.
-Here’s how: In the Form field options simply uncheck the area that says “Form enabled”.
+In the Form field options simply uncheck the area that says “Form enabled”.
 This will give you a blank campaign to display any information that you need to.
-Please click on the image below for additional helpful information!

 Limit one signup per email address- This limits your site visitor to one email address per entry per campaign.